insraq/insraq.github.com/_posts/2018-3-24-c-sharp-godot-reflection.md

 ---
 layout: post
-title: C# with Godot: Custom Attributes, Reflection and Extension Method
+title: C# with Godot\: Custom Attributes, Reflection and Extension Method
 ---

 It's been a long time [since I last wrote any serious C#](http://ruoyusun.com/2013/03/10/6-months-with-c-sharp.html) and my last experience was actually surprisingly pleasant (given that I am a long time Linux / Mac user).
 And I've been using [Godot](https://godotengine.org/) game engine for a long time for my games.
 When Godot 3.0 introduced C# support, I immediately decide to give it a whirl.